shabin5785/Golang_notes/Go_4.md

 f() // call f(); wait for it to return go f() // create a new goroutine that calls f(); don't wait

+The main function then retur ns.
+When this happens, all goroutines are abruptly ter minated and the program exits.
+Other than by retur ning from main or exiting the program, there is no prog rammat ic way for one goroutine to stop another, but as we will see later, there are ways to communic ate with a goroutine to request that it stop its elf.